Muneeb1118/discord-link-embed/README.md

 | Netlify          | [View](https://docs.netlify.com/get-started/)                      |

 I personally recommend you to use **Cloudflare Pages** as it has the most flexibility for development.
+### Step 4
+Think you got everything set up via your selected hosting service?
+Great!
+Paste the link you made with your chosen host on Discord and watch the magic happen.
+P.S.
+The embed may or may not work on other social platforms such as WhatsApp, Telegram or even 𝕏 (Twitter).
+I haven't tested to see if it will work or not so fingers crossed.